 The definition of disability is extensive and includes not only loss of bodily or mental functions, but also the presence in the body of organisms capable of causing disease or illness.
 A disability may be an impairment, condition, or illness, may be visible or hidden, may be permanent or temporary and may have minimal or substantial impact on a person’s abilities.

-As at 31 December 2012, people with disability represent 2.33% of the Defence APS workforce1 compared with 2.9% of the wider APS2.
+As at 1 December 2018, people with disability represent 3.6% of the ongoing Defence APS workforce 1 equivalent with 3.6% of the wider APS (from the APSC State of the Service Report 2016-17).
 Defence recognises that to meet future workforce demands, we must have strategies to support the employment of people with disability as they represent a growing proportion of the Australian labour market.
 In response, Defence has developed the Disability Action Plan which seeks to develop an inclusive work environment that enables personnel with disability to contribute to Defence’s goals.

 Although the ADF is exempt, to a certain extent, from the discrimination provisions in the Disability Discrimination Act 1992 due to the stringent requirements of employment required in the ADF, Defence also recognises their commitment to members of the ADF (and APS) who have developed a temporary or permanent disability whilst employed by Defence and must manage the employment of these personnel accordingly.
 Of note, the Support for Wounded Injured or Ill Program (SWIIP) provides support to wounded, injured or ill ADF members throughout their Service careers and after transition from the ADF.